Eyelid and Brow Surgery

 What is Recovery Like After Blepharoplasty?

 We start all patients on Arnica Montana a few days before surgery to help reduce bruising and swelling.
 After surgery, patients are instructed to take it easy and focus on getting plenty of rest to help facilitate the recovery process.
 Depending on whether your surgery was combined with adjunctive procedures, the healing period associated with blepharoplasty is generally one week until sutures and Steristrips (tiny Band-aid type adhesives) can be removed.
 You may feel bruising, swelling, tightness, or tenderness for the first few days following surgery, but these sensations are normal and should subside as healing progresses.
-While complications after blepharoplasty are rare, adhering to our plastic surgeons’ post-operative instructions can help accelerate the recovery period and minimize the risk of adverse events arising.
+While complications after blepharoplasty are rare, adhering to your post-operative instructions can help accelerate the recovery period and minimize the risk of adverse events arising.
 Once swelling has completely settled (two to three weeks) and a more stable outcome is realized, patients typically are delighted with their rejuvenated appearance and can appreciate a more youthful aesthetic in the upper face overall.

 Will I Have Scars After Eyelid Surgery?